 Sugar Snap Peas

-Halve the sugar snaps lengthways down the middle, peel and grate the garlic (or use a garlic press).
-Heat a drizzle of oil in a frying pan on medium high heat.
-Once hot, add the sugar snap peas and stir fry until tender, 2-3 mins.
-Stir in the garlic and cook for 1 minute, then pop the sugar snaps in a bowl and cover with foil to keep warm.
+Halve the sugar snaps lengthways down the middle.
+Peel and grate the garlic (or use a garlic press).
+Heat a drizzle of oil in a frying pan on medium-high heat.
+Once hot, add the sugar snap peas and stir-fry until tender, 2-3 mins.
+Stir in the garlic and cook for 1 minute, then pop the sugar snaps into a bowl and cover with foil to keep warm.

-Return the pan to a medium high heat and add a drizzle of oil.
-Season the salmon with salt and pepper, then lay it in the pan skin side down.
+Return the pan to a medium-high heat and add a drizzle of oil.
+Season the salmon with salt and pepper, then lay it in the pan skin-side down.
 Fry for 4-5 mins, then turn and cook for 4-5 mins on the other side.
 Once cooked, carefully peel the skin off the salmon and discard.
-IMPORTANT: The salmon is cooked when it is opaque in the middle
+IMPORTANT: Wash your hands after handling raw fish.
+The salmon is cooked when it is opaque in the middle.

 Remove the pan from the heat and use a fork to pull apart the salmon into large flakes.
 Add the teriyaki sauce to the pan and gently toss to combine and coat the salmon in the sauce.

 Fluff up the rice with a fork and stir through the lime zest.
-Serve the rice in bowls with the salmon on top in one third, then kiwi salsa (including the juices) in another third and the garlicky sugar snaps on the other third Enjoy!
+Serve the rice in bowls with the salmon on top in one third, then the kiwi salsa (including the juices) in another third and the sugar snaps on the other third.
+Enjoy!